 With GMass’ powerful Build Email List feature, you can easily find the right people and add their IDs to your groups.

 Let me show you how to use the Build Email List feature in four simple steps:

 - Log in to your Gmail account and perform a Gmail search.

-For example – if you want to create a book club group, run a Gmail search for “book club” and all the emails having the term will pop-up.
+For example – if you want to create a book club group, run a Gmail search for “book club,” and all the emails having that term will pop-up.